yu0bab/vxsacademy-course-s-/06 - resizing-with-math.md

 # Math Warning
-**WARNING:** Lots of math in this article.
+**WARNING:** Lots of math in this lesson.
 If you want to skip and go to the next one, you have my permission.

 # Intro